DaniyalHayat/Supply-Chain-Forecasting-System/README.md

 **Second  Visualization** (Sum of Sales by Date and Market Trend):

-	•	X-Axis (Date): Represents the time period (from January 2023 to July 2023).
+•X-Axis (Date): Represents the time period (from January 2023 to July 2023).

-	•	Y-Axis (Sum of Sales): Displays the total sales value.
+•Y-Axis (Sum of Sales): Displays the total sales value.

-	•	**Market Trend as Color**: The three market trends (positive, neutral, negative) are differentiated by distinct colors, making it easier to observe how each trend correlates with sales volume.
+•**Market Trend as Color**: The three market trends (positive, neutral, negative) are differentiated by distinct colors, making it easier to observe how each trend correlates with sales volume.
 For example, there may be fluctuations in sales that correlate with negative trends and higher peaks with positive trends.

-	•	**Insight**: This visualization is effective for understanding how market sentiment (positive, neutral, or negative) impacts the sales over time.
+•**Insight**: This visualization is effective for understanding how market sentiment (positive, neutral, or negative) impacts the sales over time.
 It shows that positive market trends generally align with higher sales, while negative trends correlate with lower sales, although both have fluctuations.